focusaurus/express_code_structure/README.md

   * variable name matches the basename of the module path, but with `kebab-case` transformed to `camelCase`
 * Group by Coupling, Not by Function
   * This is a major departure from the Ruby on Rails convention of `app/views`, `app/controllers`, `app/models`, etc
-  * Feauters get added to a full stack, so I want to focus on a full stack of files that are relevant to my feature.
+  * Features get added to a full stack, so I want to focus on a full stack of files that are relevant to my feature.
 When I'm adding a telephone number field to the user model, I don't care about any controller other than the user controller, and I don't care about any model other than the user model.
   * So instead of editing 6 files that are each in their own directory and ignoring tons of other files in those directories, this repository is organized such that all the files I need to build a feature are colocated
   * By the nature of MVC, the user view is coupled to the user controller which is coupled to the user model.
 So when I change the user model, those 3 files will often change together, but the deals controller or customer controller are decoupled and thus not involved.
 Same applies to non-MVC designs usually as well.
   * MVC or MOVE style decoupling in terms of which code goes in which module is still encouraged, but spreading the MVC files out into sibling directories is just annoying.